openhab/openhabian/docs/openhabian.md

 ## openHABian Configuration Tool

-The following instructions are developed for a Raspberry Pi but should be applicable to all hardware / all openHABian environments.
+The following instructions are written for a Raspberry Pi but should be applicable to all hardware / all openHABian environments.
 Once connected to the command line console of your system, please execute the openHABian configuration tool by typing the following command:

 (Hint: sudo executes a command with elevated rights and will hence ask for your password.
 The default is `openhabian`).